pts/latex-uni8/README.txt

 * It makes the \ul command (as defined in soul.sty) should just work with footnotes and automatic hyphenation as well.
-* It makes \hyphenation{...} exceptions work properly, even with accented characters specified usually, encoded with the input encoding (UTF-8 by default).
-(For lualatex, it makes \patterns{...} work similarly.)
+* It makes \hyphenation{...} exceptions work properly, even with accented characters specified the usual way (encoded with the input encoding, UTF-8 by default).
+(For lualatex, it also makes \patterns{...} work similarly.)
+* It makes sure that magyar.ldf (if \PassOptionsToPackage{hungarian}{babel}
+  is used) doesn't print useless warnings about inputenc.sty or t1enc.sty.

 Usage recommendations and best practices:

 * Use \usepackage{uni8} with pdflatex it possible.
+* If you need lualatex, probaby you want to use Unicode fonts, thus use
+  \usepackage[fontspec]{uni8}.
+Configure fonts with \fontspec{...} and
+  \setmainfont{...} as usual.
+The default for for uni8 is cm (Latin Modern).
-* \usepackage{uni8} also works with lualatex (tested in TeX Live 2019), but for simplicity and increased backwards compatibility don't use lualatex unless you find something which something doesn't work with pdflatex.
-The most fragile part of how uni8.sty uses lualatex is setting up hyphenation patterns with the T1 encoding.
+* \usepackage{uni8} also works with lualatex without fontspec.sty
+  (tested on TeX Live 2019), but for simplicity and increased backwards compatibility (especially for magyar.ldf), use pdflatex instead of lualatex-without-fontspec.sty if possible.
+The most fragile part of how uni8.sty uses lualatex without fontspec.sty is setting up hyphenation patterns with the T1 encoding.
-* If you are using \usepackage{fontspec} with lualatex, uni8.sty can't help you (yet), and we don't have recommendations for you (yet).

 Features: